8-minute read

 Phase 3: Building a risk landscape

 A comprehensive view of wildfire risk unites information about utility grid assets with information about the geographic areas and environments where assets are located.
 Utilities want to know if an asset is located near dry vegetation, if it is a part of a circuit that powers a hospital or school or serves vulnerable customers, if it is subject to high winds—the list goes on and on.
 While many utilities have data that describes their assets, such as asset type, location, and material, many do not have reliable, comprehensive data on geography, weather, and climate conditions.
+Incorporating fuel moisture, forecasted weather, and outage data into risk models is essential for accurately assessing wildfire ignition likelihood and spread, and for prioritizing mitigation strategies.
 Additionally, utilities may not have the technology infrastructure required to put all of this data together and distill it into a format that lends itself easily to insights and decision making.

 Step 3 involves mapping out where in the service territory wildfire risk is most significant and determining the potential consequence of a wildfire ignition.
 This phase employs geospatial risk models that integrate multiple data sources—such as asset, vegetation cover, fuel loading, and topography—to visualize risk across a utility’s service territory.
 By pinpointing hazardous areas, the utility can prioritize high-risk zones and lay the groundwork for targeted mitigation strategies.